arikrupnik/fountainhead/tests/readme.md

 # fountainhead/tests

-Test cases for fountainhead
+Test cases for fountainhead, as complete .fountain files with expected parse trees in corresponding .ftx.

-The files contain Fountain sources from inline examples from the Fountain specification at  https://fountain.io/syntax
+Some of the files are substantial.
+Some are quite small, may be clearer as individual test cases in a Test*.py file.